aksharbhagwandin/youreventshop/README.md

-Your Event Shop
+A React Ecommerce Shop

-Where you can get all the party goodies
+Template can be used for any type of shop